 Features: Screen sharing for up to three attendees with their free plan.
 However, you can host up to 50 attendees with a dial-in number with their Join.me Pro plan.
 That comes with a 14-day trial period.

 If you REALLY love it: The Join.me Pro plan starts at $20 / month for one user.
 That allows you to schedule meetings on Google Calendar and Outlook, as well as webinar recording.

 Name: Google Hangouts

-Good for: Minimalist entrepreneurs looking for a Spartan (but easy-to-use) webinar service.
+Good for: Minimalist entrepreneurs looking for a Spartan (but easy-to-use) free webinar service.

 Features: As far as features go, there aren’t a lot with Google Hangouts.
 However, if you’re looking to host a straightforward webinar for up to 25 participants with built-in chat capabilities for the price of $Free.99, Google Hangouts is a solid option.